DNS Certification Authority Authorization: Record

-The lack of any CAA records authorizes normal unrestricted issuance, and the presence of a single blank issue tag disallows all issuance.
+The lack of any CAA records authorizes normal unrestricted issuance, and the presence of a single issue tag without a specific issuer domain name disallows all issuance.

-Third parties monitoring certificate authority behavior might check newly issued certificates against the domain's CAA records. states; CAA records MAY be used by Certificate Evaluators as a possible indicator of a security policy violation.
+Third parties monitoring certificate authority behavior might check newly issued certificates against the domain's CAA records. states: CAA records MAY be used by Certificate Evaluators as a possible indicator of a security policy violation.
 Such use SHOULD take into account the possibility that published CAA records changed between the time a certificate was issued and the time at which the certificate was observed by the Certificate Evaluator.